arpan8925/LMS_SYSTEM-WordPress/README.md

 - **GitHub**: [Your GitHub Profile](https://github.com/your-profile)

 ---
-Thank you for using this WordPress dump!
+Thank you for using this LMS website!
 Feel free to clone, fork, and contribute to improve the experience further.